 Before Moulard’s statement that red shaft woodpeckers and shrikes play specific roles in the emergence from and return to the underworld, I was unaware of the role that these specific birds might play, but certainly birds and feathers of birds are central to Hopi religious beliefs.
 Feathers, particularly in the form of “pahos” prayer sticks, carry Hopi prayers to the gods and feathers are the most common design element on both ancient and modern Hopi pottery.
 I am aware that the feathers of different birds are used for different purposes in pahos and that for Native People feathers fringe the portals to other spiritual realms.
 (See the discussion of bowl 2013-16.)
 Also see Appendix F: Nampeyo’s Design Elements for the variety of feather designs she used and “Folk Art Birds” in the “Category List” for avian images on Hopi pottery.
 Thus it is not surprising to find that bird images are central to the design on both ancient and modern Hopi pottery.

 Having finished the assessment of bowl 2020-09, we return to the question we initially asked: Does the design on this bowl spiritual meaning?
-My conclusions are both analytic and speculative, but I think four bits of evidence we have discussed support the conclusion that this is a spiritual image 1) Except for the ancient canteen shown in Moulard and the pots by Mark and Rachael derived from it, I know of no Hopi pottery with a design that is layered to show depth.
+My conclusions are both analytic and speculative, but I think five bits of evidence we have discussed support the conclusion that this is a spiritual image 1) Following Ed Wade’s suggestion I think that the lack of ware on the ancient Sikyatki canteen indicates that it was produced for ceremonial and not utilitarian purpose.
+2) Except for the ancient canteen shown in Moulard and the pots by Mark and Rachael derived from it, I know of no Hopi pottery with a design that is layered to show depth.
 Something unusual is going on here.
-2) The si’papu is a central image of religious meaning for Hopi, represented here by the central black dot.
-3) As noted, the two short ribbons might indicate the directions of emergence and return through the si’papu.
+3) The si’papu is a central image of religious meaning for Hopi, represented here by the central black dot.
+4) As noted, the two short ribbons might indicate the directions of emergence and return through the si’papu.
 Emerging into this world, humans migrated in all directions, hence the four longer cardinal point ribbons.
-4) Birds and feathers carry Hopi prayers to the gods and, while both birds and their feathers are common designs on Hopi pottery, their prominent appearance on this bowl is still a form of prayer..
+5) Birds and feathers carry Hopi prayers to the gods and, while both birds and their feathers are common designs on Hopi pottery, their prominent appearance on this bowl is still a form of prayer.
 Cumulatively these four indicators form a pattern indicating that the design on bowl 2020-09 may well have religious significance.

 What is unarguable is the astonishing brilliance and energy of the design.
 My eye is pleasured by its color, form and motion just as it was when I first saw this design on the bowl pictured with Rachael at the beginning of this catalog entry.
 Above all, bowl 2020-09 is a dazzling, beautiful object.